FranckFreiburger/vue3-sfc-loader/docs/faq.md

 See https://github.com/FranckFreiburger/vue3-sfc-loader/blob/main/docs/examples.md#use-remote-components

-## How to speed-up loading when using large 3rd party libraries (like babylon.js, three.js, PixiJS, ...)
+## How to speed-up loading when using large 3rd party libraries
+_(like babylon.js, three.js, PixiJS, ...)_

-When you need to use a large 3rd party library that has **no further dependencies** and has an **CJS or UMD version** available, you can load it directly using the `handleModule` option.
+When you need to use a large 3rd party library that has **no further dependencies** and has a **CJS or UMD version** available, you can load it directly using the `handleModule` option.

 example:
 ```javascript